Should You Incorporate a Company or Start a Sole Proprietorship or Partnership?

 • People and businesses prefer to deal with companies

-Let us now briefly discuss the other benefits, which also distinguish companies from sole proprietorships and partnerships:
+Let’s now briefly explore other benefits that equally distinguish companies from sole proprietorships and partnerships:

-• Almost ‘Perpetual’ Succession: Unlike sole proprietorships and partnerships, which depend on the continued existence (and health, and financial stability) of the owners, companies continue to exist and function despite the deaths, resignations and insolvency of its shareholders and directors.
-This is easily done with official procedures relating to transfer of shares and change of shareholder rules, which are strictly enforced by the Accounting and Corporate Regulatory Authority (ACRA).
+• Almost ‘Perpetual’ Succession: Unlike sole proprietorships and partnerships where the survival of the business relies on the owners, companies continue to exist despite the deaths, resignations, or insolvency of its shareholders and directors.
+Official procedures relating to the transfer of shares and change of shareholder rules are strictly enforced by the Accounting and Corporate Regulatory Authority (ACRA).

 Conclusion

-Private limited companies offer clear advantages to all budding entrepeneurs – mainly because of tax savings and more rigorous protection of assets.
-Do keep in mind however, that a private limited company has to comply with more regulatory requirements in the long run.
-This is a small price to pay, in our opinion, for the separate legal personality and limited liability that a private limited company offers.
+Private limited companies offer a range of benefits to upcoming entrepreneurs, the primary among them being tax savings and the robust protection of assets.
+It is important, however, to bear in mind that in the long run, a private limited company comes with more regulatory requirements to comply with.
+Nevertheless, these requirements could reasonably be considered a minor trade-off for the perks of a separate legal personality and limited liability that a private limited company delivers.

 Do approach us with your enquiries on the types of corporate structures available to you, and for advice on which structure would best suit your entrepreneurial needs.